apoorvamanchala/Covid19-Data-Visualization-using-Python/README.md

 In this project, we used two datasets
 One is "covid_19_india" data set for different states and union territories and the second dataset "Covid_vaccine_statewise" is used for analyzing the status of vaccination in different states in India using python.

-Third dataset "country_wise_latest" is used for creating plots in tableau and to make dashboards from visuals.

 We use tableau software to create interesting visualizations for dataset – "country_wise_latest" and we will convert those visuals and put it in the form of a dashboard towards the end of the project.